Written By: JustBoilers.com Experts | Last Updated: January 2022

 Older heating systems will often have a mechanical thermostat, which needs to be programmed by the homeowner and set to the desired temperature.
 These thermostats can be set for specific schedules, but they won’t pick up on how the heating system is being used or how often it’s adjusted during the day.
 They are usually much more affordable than digital models, however.
 The two most commonly used mechanical thermostats are those with a bimetallic strip and those with gas-filled bellows.

 Thermostats work in slightly different ways depending on the technology being used.
-Take a look at some of the most common types of thermostat and how they work.
+Let’s look at some of the common types of thermostat and get to the bottom of how a thermostat works.

 Digital thermostats are highly reliable, as they use sensors to accurately monitor the temperature of the home and adjust heating settings accordingly.
 Not only are these thermostats efficient, they’re also quick to respond to changes in temperature.